Why Were Medieval People Easily Offended And Scared Of Rumors?

 You Could Be Convicted Based On Rumors

 The practice of law and justice in the Middle Ages was different from our modern system.
-If you were accused, then you had to face a trial and swear an oath, but the sworn oath had a completely different weight than today.
+If you were accused, you had to face a trial and swear an oath, but the sworn oath had a different weight than today.

-Left: Illustration of renaissance clothing by Paul Mercuri from "Costumes Historiques" (Paris, ca.1850′s or 60’s).
-Credit: Public Domain - Right: Illustration of renaissance clothing by Paul Mercuri from "Costumes Historiques" (Paris, ca.1850′s or 60’s).
+Left: Illustration of Renaissance clothing by Paul Mercuri from "Costumes Historiques" (Paris, ca.1850′s or 60’s).
+Credit: Public Domain - Right: Illustration of Renaissance clothing by Paul Mercuri from "Costumes Historiques" (Paris, ca.1850′s or 60’s).
 Credit: Public Domain

-Nordby who studied how justice in Scandinavia worked during the Middle Ages, focusing on the importance of sworn oaths for the judicial process explained the system was completely different from what we are accustomed to today.
+Nordby, who studied how justice in Scandinavia worked during the Middle Ages, focusing on the importance of sworn oaths for the judicial process, explained the system was completely different from what we are accustomed to today.

 During the Middle Ages, it was not enough that you placed your hand on the Bible and swore to tell the truth and nothing but the truth.
 You could swear you were innocent, but this was by no means enough.
 You also had to have witnesses who could attest that you were not the kind of person who could commit this particular type of crime.
 In other words, you needed character witnesses.
-In the case of infidelity, two additional persons besides yourself must certify that you had not been unfaithful.
-If they testified in your favor, then the case was closed and you were declared innocent.
+In the case of infidelity, two additional persons besides yourself must certify that you have not been unfaithful.
+If they testified in your favor, then the case was closed, and you were declared innocent.

 A False Testimony Was Dangerous

-Going to court and giving a false testimony was very dangerous, and the worst thing a person could do.
+Going to court and giving a false testimony was very dangerous and the worst thing a person could do.
 Nordby explained it was much better to admit the truth than to lie.
 A person who lied lost the right to defend himself and risked being outlawed.

 A witness who was called to testify could never be of lower social status than the accused.
 A newly released slave, for example, could not testify against or for his former master.
 Nordby suggests this prevented the rich from bribing the poor to testify in their favor.

-There were many differences and proving your innocence could be extremely difficult in many cases.
+There were many differences, and proving your innocence could be extremely difficult in many cases.
 It could also take a long time before you received your verdict.

 Some aspects of the Medieval judiciary remind us of the Viking Thing system.
 The Thing was the governing assembly made up of the free people of the community.
-Each community had its own independent Thing where all free Vikings could gather to make law, resolve disputes and make decisions.
+Each community had its own independent Thing where all free Vikings could gather to make law, resolve disputes, and make decisions.
 The meeting place was called a thingstead.

 The Thing met at specific, regular times and meetings could sometimes last for several days.
 Each Thing had a law speaker who would recite the law from memory.
+Illustration by Hjortzberg, O. 1932 - Norstedt und Söner/Westermann/Esselte/Stockmann, P., Stockholm - Public Domain

 In Viking society, people sometimes decided to solve a matter through a challenge.
 This was done by a Holmgang, a duel that had to take place within three to seven days after the challenge was announced.